napari/napari/docs/plugins/find-and-install-plugin.md

 All plugins listed on the napari hub can be installed directly from napari:

-1. From the “Plugins” menu, select “Install/Uninstall package(s)...”.
+1. From the “Plugins” menu, select “Install/Uninstall Plugins...”.

    ![napari plugin menu](../images/plugin-menu.png)

 2. In the resulting window that opens, where it says “Install by name/URL”, type the name of the plugin you want to install.

    ![napari plugin installation dialog](../images/plugin-install-dialog.png)

 3. Click the “Install” button next to the input bar.